 Reasons for dismissal

-In the end, businesses are constantly impacted by economic fluctuations – and by the decisions of individual employees.
+Businesses can often be impacted by financial needs – and, by the behaviour of individual employees.
 An employee’s abilities, working performance, or misconduct may amount to sufficient reasons for dismissals.

 In any situations involving termination of employment, it’s important to ensure to take notice periods into account.